Quaker Oats Company: Logo

 Starting in 1877, the Quaker Oats logo had a figure of a Quaker man depicted full-length, sometimes holding a scroll with the word "Pure" written across it, resembling the classic woodcuts of William Penn (founder of the Province of Pennsylvania), the 17th-century philosopher and early Quaker.
-Quaker Oats advertising dating back to 1909 did, indeed, identify the "Quaker man" as William Penn, and referred to him as "standard bearer of the Quakers and of Quaker Oats."

 In 1946, graphic designer Jim Nash created a black-and-white head-and-shoulders portrait of the smiling Quaker Man, and Haddon Sundblom's now-familiar color head-and-shoulders portrait (using fellow Coca-Cola artist Harold W. McCauley as the model) debuted in 1957.
+In 1965, a new advertising slogan was introduced: "Nothing is better for thee, than me".

-The monochromatic 1969 Quaker Oats Company logo, modeled after the Sundblom illustration, was created by Saul Bass, a graphic designer known for his motion picture title sequences and corporate logos.
+The monochromatic 1970 Quaker Oats Company logo, modeled after the Sundblom illustration, was created by Saul Bass, a graphic designer known for his motion picture title sequences and corporate logos.
 In 2012, the company enlisted the firm of Hornall Anderson to give the "Quaker man" a slimmer, somewhat younger look.
 The man is now sometimes referred to as "Larry" by insiders at Quaker Oats.
-And in 1965, a new advertising slogan was introduced: "Nothing is better for thee, than me".

-The company states that their current "Quaker man" logo "does not represent an actual person.
-His image is that of a man dressed in Quaker garb, including a Quaker hat, chosen because the Quaker faith projected the values of honesty, integrity, purity and strength."
+The company states that its current "Quaker man" logo "does not represent an actual person.
+His image is that of a man dressed in Quaker garb, including a Quaker hat, chosen because the Quaker faith projected the values of honesty, integrity, purity and strength".

 The company has never had any ties with the Religious Society of Friends (Quakers).
 When the company was being built up, Quaker businessmen were known for their honesty (truth is often considered a Quaker testimony).
-The Straight Dope writes "According to the good folks at Quaker Oats, the Quaker Man was America's first registered trademark for a breakfast cereal, his registration taking place on September 4th, 1877."
+The Quaker man was the first registered trademark for breakfast cereal in the United States; the character was registered on September 4, 1877.